-Rehearse and use, now or in the future, skills for making up again. choose who and whether to marry.
-Recognise that some types of physical contact can produce strong negative feelings; Know that some inappropriate touch is also illegal.
-Identify strategies for keeping personal information safe online; Describe safe and respectful behaviours when using communication technology.
-Valuing Difference People and Communities ELG Children talk about past and present events in their own lives and in the lives of family members.
+Rehearse and use, now or in the future, skills for making up again. choose who and whether marry.
+Recognise that some type of physical contact can produce strong negative feelings; Know that some inappropriate touch is als illegal.
+Identify strategies for keeping personal information safe online; Describe safe and respect behaviours when using communication technology Valuing Difference People and Communities ELG Children talk about past and present events in their own lives and in the lives of family members.
 They know that other children don't always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.
 Identify the differences and similarities between people; Empathise with those who are different from them; Begin to appreciate the positive aspects of these differences.
 Explain the difference between unkindness, teasing and bullying; Understand that bullying is usually quite rare.
 Explain some of their school rules and how those rules help to keep everybody safe.
-Identify some of the ways those people are special to them.
-Recognise and name some of the qualities that make a person special to them.
-Recognise and explain what is fair and unfair, kind and unkind; Suggest ways they can show kindness to others.
-Identify some of the physical and non-physical differences and similarities between people; Know and use words and phrases that show respect for other people.
-Identify people who are special to them; Explain some of the ways those people are special to them.
-Recognise and explain how a person's behaviour can affect other people Explain how it feels to be left out from a group; Explain how it feels to be left out from a group; Suggest and use strategies for helping someone who is feeling left out.
-Recognise and describe acts Recognise that there are many different types of family; Understand what is meant by 'adoption' 'fostering' and 'same-sex relationships.'
+Identify some of the people who are special to them; Recognise and explain how a person's behaviour can affect other people Explain how it feels to be part of a group; Explain how it feels to be left out from a group; Identify gome of the port of a group; Explain how it feels to be left out from a group; Suggest and use strategies for helping someone who is feeling left out.
+Recognise that there are many different types of family; Understand what is meant by 'adoption' 'fostering' and 'same-sex relationships.'
 Define the term 'community'; Identify the different communities that they belong to; Recognise the benefits that come with belonging to a community, in particular the benefit to mental health and wellbeing.
 Reflect on listening skills; Give examples of respectful language; Give examples of how to challenge another's viewpoint, respectfully.
-Explain that people living in the UK have different origins; Define the terms 'negotiation' and 'compromise'; Understand the need to manage conflict or differences and suggest ways of doing this, through negotiation and compromise.
+Define the terms negotiation and compromise; Understand the need to manage conflict or differences and suggest ways of doing this, through negotiation and compromise.
 Understand that they have the right to protect their personal body space; Recognise how others' nonverbal signals indicate how they feel when people are close to their body space; Suggest people they can talk to if they feel uncomfortable with other people's actions towards them.
-Recognise that they have different types of relationships with people they know (e.g. close Define some key qualities of friendship; Describe ways of making a friendship; Explain why friendships sometimes end.
-Rehearse active listening skills: Demonstrate respectfulness in responding to others; Respond appropriately to others.
-Develop an understanding of discrimination and its injustice, and describe this using examples; Empathise with people who have been, and currently are, subjected to injustice, including through racism; Consider how discriminatory behaviour can be challenged.
-Identify and describe the different groups that make discriminatory behaviour can result from disrespect o people's differences; Suggest strategies for dealing with bullying, as a bystander; Describe positive attributes of their peers.
-Know that all people are unique but that we have far more in common with each other than what is different about us; Consider how a bystander can respond to someone being rude, offensive or bullying someone else; Demonstrate ways of offering support to someone who has been bullied.
-Demonstrate ways of showing respect to others, using verbal and non-verbal diverse range of people from varying national, regional, qualities that people from a backgrounds need in order different from each other;
+Recognise that they have different types of relationships with people Define some key qualities friendship; Describe ways of making of friendship last; Explain why friendships sometimes end.
+Rehearse active listening skills: Demonstrate respectfulnes in responding to others; Respond appropriately to others.
+Develop an understanding of discrimination and its injustice, and describe this using examples; Empathise with people wh have been, and currently are, subjected to injustice, including through racism; Consider how discriminatory behaviour can be challenged.
+Identify and describe the Identify and describe the discriminatory behaviour can result from disrespec people's differences; Suggest strategies for dealing with bullying, as bystander; Describe positive attribut of their peers.
+Know that all people are unique but that we have more in common with ea other than what is differe about us; Consider how a bystande can respond to someone being rude, offensive or bullying someone else; Demonstrate ways of diverse range of people from qualities that people from a backgrounds need in order make people similar to and different from each other;